fbpx

 The Complete Accutane Before and After Guide: How to Get the Most Out of Your Acne Treatment

-You may have heard of Accutane both from gushing celebrity advocates and media naysayers.
+You may have heard of Accutane—an oral isotretinoin formulation prescribed for pimple treatment—both from gushing celebrity advocates and media naysayers.
 And now, you’re probably wondering if you should give it a try after a string of failed acne regimens.

 Does Accutane really work, or is it just another overhyped showbiz fad?
-And is this medication safe for you?
+More importantly, is this medication safe for you?

-Learn about the benefits and risks of Accutane treatment and what you can expect during therapy.
-But before you can judge whether or not the drug works, you need to understand a few things about acne.
+In this article, I shall explain the benefits and risks of Accutane treatment and what you can expect during therapy.
+But before you can judge whether or not the drug works, you need to understand a few things about acne formation.

 How Does Acne Develop?